 I’ve been interested in minerals since I was just a kid.
 Fascinated by the colors and geometries of crystals, I bought my first specimen, a piece of quartz, from a souvenir shop while on vacation in the Dolomites in 1970.
 Later that same summer I met a geologist who noticed my interest in the natural sciences and invited me to accompany her on her mineral-hunting excursions.
 You can imagine my delight when I returned home with specimens of Garnet, Heulandite, Mordenite, Calcite and Quartz from various localities throughout the Dolomites.
 After that I began searching for minerals on my own, first at mines and quarries in Italy, and then I gradually enriched my collection with specimens from abroad.

 My interest developed into a passion after I joined a few collectors’ societies and attended my first mineral show in 1977.
 As my collection grew, I started trading or selling some of the specimens I found.
 The opportunity to meet other mineral enthusiasts and see their collections gave me incentives to increase and improve my own collection.
 Just as important, it allowed me to begin developing friendships and connections all over the world, long before the era of the Internet.
-I have been exhibiting in Italy for over 30 years at the mineral shows of Bologna, Turin, Rome and Genoa, at Mineralientage Munchen, the largest mineral show in Europe, since 1987, and at the Sainte-Marie-aux-Mines mineral and gem show in France, since 1995.
-I first started exhibiting in the US at the Tucson mineral show over 20 years ago.
-I exhibited for the first time at Mineralien Fossilien Schmuck, the mineral and fossil tradeshow in Stuttgart, Germany, in 2015.
+I have been exhibiting in Italy for over 40 years at the mineral shows of Bologna, Turin, Rome and Genoa, at Mineralientage Munchen, the largest mineral show in Europe, since 1987, and at the Sainte-Marie-aux-Mines mineral and gem show in France, since 1995.
+I first started exhibiting in the US at the Tucson mineral show about 30 years ago.

 In the 1990s I began concentrating mainly on the Pegmatites and Fluorites, while continuing to collect a range of minerals of particular scientific interest or aesthetic value.
 My collection currently includes a number of stunning specimens from localities around the world, with my favorites being the fluorites and fluorite associations.